heloise-viegas/kubernetes-monitoring/Prometheus.md

 ![image](https://github.com/heloise-viegas/kubernetes-monitoring/assets/37453877/6d89d7fc-cdba-4ec4-be87-6229ffe3c745)

-Prometheus is a well know Kubernetes monitoring tool.
-There are many ways to install and configure prometheus be it on local clusters or managed services on managed clusters.
+Prometheus is a well-known Kubernetes monitoring tool.
+There are easier ways to install and configure Prometheus be it Helm charts or managed services on managed clusters.
-As a Kubernetes admin one needs to know the basics of how this tool works.
+But as a Kubernetes admin, one needs to know how this tool works at its very core.
-Hence this is a documentation of my learnings with this tool.
+Hence this is a documentation of my learnings and perspective with this tool.

 This was my second attempt at learning Prometheus and has been far more successful than the first thanks to this [Tutorial](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/) by Bibin Wilson at [Devopscube.](https://devopscube.com/)
 You could also use this tutorial as an example for RBAC, Config Maps and Deployments.

-**P.S.** Please refer to the tutorial link for complete steps.
-This document is just addon notes from my perspective.
+**P.S.** Please have a look at the tutorial link for complete steps.
+This document is just add-on notes from my perspective.

 # Prometheus
 Prometheus scrapes metrics from all Kubernetes resources.
 This is helpful to setup resource limits in pods and also to create various alerts.